Interview with John Green

 GT: Was that your gunnery leader?

-JG: Missed us but got another one.
+JG: Missed us but hit this other one.

 GT: What happened to the other aircraft?